The purpose of this document is to:

 ISO 20400:2017 provides guidance to organizations, independent of their activity or size, on integrating sustainability within procurement, as described in ISO 26000.
 It is intended for stakeholders involved in, or impacted by, procurement decisions and processes.

-This European standard introduces the general approach for physical asset management.
-It also introduces the relationship between organisational strategic plan and maintenance management system and describes the interrelations between maintenance process and all the other asset management processes.
-It addresses the role and importance of maintenance within physical asset management system during whole lifecycle of an item.
+This European standard introduces physical asset management as a framework for maintenance activities.
+It also introduces the relationship between organizational strategic plan and maintenance management system and describes the interrelations between maintenance process and all the other physical asset management processes.
+It addresses the role and importance of maintenance within physical asset management system during the whole life cycle of an item.

-This European standard consists of guidance and recommendations and is not intended to be used for certificatoin, regulatory or contractual use.
+This European standard consists of guidance and recommendations and is not intended to be used for certification, regulatory, or contractual use.

 This European Standard is a tool to be used by any partner wishing to draft and make use of the reference of any need to be satisfied.
 In light of this purpose, it: